seontechnologies/playwright-utils/docs/burn-in.md

   const options: Parameters<typeof runBurnIn>[0] = {
     // Always use the same config file - one source of truth
     configPath: 'playwright/config/.burn-in.config.ts'
-  }
+    baseBranch: 'master' // if it's not main by default }

   if (baseBranchArg) {